 Family Size Maximum Income*

 If you have more than 6 people in your family the income level is adjusted accordingly.
-Simply meeting this financial threshold does not guarantee acceptance into the program.
 A detailed financial statement is required and services may be contingent upon the availability of volunteers.

-(If your income is greater than the threshold, you may still be able to obtain services in the subsidized program; it requires a sliding scale of payments from you, again driven by your income.
+(If your income is greater than the threshold, you may still be able to obtain services at no cost or in the subsidized program; the latter requires a sliding scale of payments from you, again driven by your income.
 Contact the Foundation for more information.)